KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 >[!TIP]
 >Couldn't make it to last session?
 Follow [the instructions from the last session](../3data/) to add data handling and incorporating structural directives for the best learning experience.
 This session builds upon concepts learned in the last sessions.
 >
 >Or [clone the answer key from last session](https://github.com/KansasCityWomeninTechnology/trivia/tree/data), install Angular CLI, and run `npm install` in the project directory.
+Please glance through the previous session material to catch up on how to install and run the CLI.

 # Prepare your workspace